stormpath/stormpath-framework-spec/multi-tenancy.md

 * If the user visits the root domain to specify organization context, the form should only show the organization name key field.
 The user must enter a valid organization name key.
 An error is shown if the org is not valid.
 If the org is valid we redirect them to the same view on the correct subdomain.

 * When processing a email verification request:
-    - If the key has expired or cannot be found, and an organization cannot be resolved, redirect the user to `<baseDomain>/verify`, and render a field that allows them to specify their organization name.
+    - If the key has expired or cannot be found, and an organization cannot be resolved, redirect the user to `<stormpath.web.domainName>/verify`, and render a field that allows them to specify their organization name.
-    - If the key is valid, the REST API response needs to include the organization name key on the response, so that we can redirect the user to `<orgNameKey>.<baseDomain><verifyEmail.nextUri|login.nextUri>` - *REQUIRES REST API CHANGE*
+    - If the key is valid, the REST API response needs to include the organization name key on the response, so that we can redirect the user to `<orgNameKey>.<stormpath.web.domainName><stormpath.web.verifyEmail.nextUri|login.nextUri>` - *REQUIRES REST API CHANGE*

 * When processing a password reset request:
-    - If the key has expired or cannot be found, and an organization cannot be resolved, redirect the user to `<baseDomain>/forgot`, and render a field that allows them to specify their organization name.
+    - If the key has expired or cannot be found, and an organization cannot be resolved, redirect the user to `<stormpath.web.domainName>/forgot`, and render a field that allows them to specify their organization name.
-    - If the key is valid, the REST API response needs to include the organization name key on the response, so that we can redirect the user to `<orgNameKey>.<baseDomain><changePassword.nextUri|login.nextUri>` - *REQUIRES REST API CHANGE*
+    - If the key is valid, the REST API response needs to include the organization name key on the response, so that we can redirect the user to `<orgNameKey>.<stormpath.web.domainName><stormpath.web.changePassword.nextUri|stormpath.web.login.nextUri>` - *REQUIRES REST API CHANGE*

-* The framework should provide a convenience the allows the developer to know the authenticated organization of an authenticated request.
-This should be done by looking at the `org` claim of the access token that was used to authenticate the request.

 ## Future Use Cases